daviramoncl/makeos-debian/README.md

 # MakeOS
-WARNING: This program is only avaible for Debian and Ubuntu, due to the commands nano and touch, Not fully unsupported: Fedora, Unsupported: Windows
+WARNING: This program is only avaible for Linux
 Made by noonie.
 A operating system made of C++
 Following commands are:
 help

 mkdir

 ls

 clear

 echo

 wget

 curl

 sudo

 apt

 gcc

 g++

 cpp

 ./file

 touch

 nano

 exit
 # How to compile?
 First do this command 'g++ makeos.cpp -o makeos -lcurl'